SKMbiya/rc522-iot-demo/README.md

 | NameAndID | Styled Push Button | 0 |
 | Add Member | Styled Push Button | 1 |
 | Reset | Styled Push Button | 3 |
-* Enter the authenication code sent to you by Blynk in line 8 of the .py script
-* Run the rc522_iot.py file in your terminal to start the Blynk server

 Credits
 -------